 - Does anyone hold property belonging to you?
 If yes: Who holds the property and what is it?
 What is its value?

 - Real estate questions: When did you purchase the property?
 How much did the property cost?
 What are the mortgages encumbering it?
 What do you estimate the present value of the property to be?

 Remember that you will under oath so you must answer all questions truthfully or you may be subject to perjury charges.

 The hearing could be continued at a later date for the following reasons:

 - You need to provide more information to the trustee

 - You must amend your paperwork

-You must have also completed a credit counseling briefing prior to filing and the required debtor-education course before your debts can be discharged.
+You must also complete the required debtor-education course before your debts can be discharged.
 This should be completed as soon as possible so you can complete your bankruptcy case.
-As long as your creditors do not object to the discharge of your debts, you will receive your discharge order approximately 60 days after the meeting of creditors.
+As long as your creditors do not object to the discharge of your debts, you will receive your discharge order approximately 90 days after the meeting of creditors.

 If you have questions about the creditor meeting(or bankruptcy in general), we will be happy to chat.
 Feel free to contact us.